electron/notarize/README.md

   * `appleId` String - The username of your apple developer account
   * `appleIdPassword` String - The password for your apple developer account
   * `ascProvider` String (optional) - Your [Team ID](https://developer.apple.com/account/#/membership) in App Store Connect.
 This is necessary if you are part of multiple teams
+  * `initDelay` Number (optional) - Time (in milliseconds) to wait before query notarization status from apple with UUID.
+By default it is set to 10 seconds (10000)

 #### Prerequisites